Catherine Horine, Illinois | Families Usa Skip to Main Content

 Privatizing Medicare, or providing vouchers is terrifying for Catherine because she knows she won’t be able to afford her care.
 She would run out of money very soon, and without access to treatment or drugs, she would very likely face set-backs in her road to recovery.

-Add your voice to those here to improve the health and health care of all American families
+Add your voice to help us continue to push for the best health and health care for all.

 SHARE YOUR STORY